zipsan/centos7-security/Readme.md

 In order to resolve this problem, create your own security repository and generate `updateinfo.xml` from [CEFS: CentOS Errata for Spacewalk](http://cefs.steve-meier.de/).

-This docker-compose.yml create it automatically.
+This docker-compose.yml create a docker image for centos security repository automatically.

 # Install